hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Viewing Cloud Code History.md

 This opens the Cloud Code History tool.

-*2.* The Cloud Code History tool is designed to allow you to quickly compare the Cloud Code contained in the two Snapshots - one you've selected from the *Base* drop-down and one you've selected from the *Compare With* drop-down - and, if there are Cloud Code differences allow you to quickly review the differences:
+*2.* The Cloud Code History tool is designed to allow you to quickly compare the Cloud Code contained in two Snapshots - one you've selected from the *Base* drop-down and one you've selected from the *Compare With* drop-down - and, if there are Cloud Code differences allow you to quickly review the differences:

 ![](img/CloudHistory/15.png)